 - 1. Qualify as a Texas resident - 2.
 Was a Texas resident at the time of entrance into the service - 3.
 Have an honorable discharge - 4.
-Have a copy of discharge papers (DD214) on file in the Financial Aid Office - 5.
-Present proof of ineligibility for educational benefits from the Veteran's Administration
+Have a copy of discharge papers (DD214) on file in Student Information Services - 5.
+Present proof of ineligibility for educational benefits from the Veteran's Administration - 6.
+Have served 180 days beyond basic training